 Students who arrive at school after 8:00 a.m. are considered tardy.
-Those who arrive after 8:00 a.m. are to report to the Welcome Center (Door #1) to obtain a pass that will permit them into the classroom.
-The student's parent or guardian MUST bring the child into the Welcome Center and sign in at the office indicating the reason the student is tardy.
+Those who arrive after 8:00 a.m. are to report to the office to obtain a pass that will permit them into the classroom.
+The student's parent or guardian is to sign in at the office and indicate the reason the student is tardy.
 The tardy will be documented in the office.

-Excused tardies are those that are verified in writing by a medical professional, counselor, etc. or those that have been approved by the building principal due to extenuating circumstances.
+Excused tardies are those that are verified in writing by a medical professional, counselor, etc...or those that have been approved by the building principal due to extenuating circumstances.

-Early Departure-Definition
+Early Dismissal-Definition

-Request to release children from school prior to 2:00 p.m. creates a disruption to the learning environment.
-Excused early departures are those departures that are verified in writing by a medical professional, counselor, etc. or those departures approved by the building principals for extenuating circumstances.
-Early departures will be recorded as tardies.
+Request to release children from school early creates a disruption to the learning environment.
+Excused early departures are those departures that are verified in writing by a medical professional, counselor, etc... or those departures approved by the building principals for extenuating circumstances.